-The Corporation has a license to use the trademark "FortisBC", which trademark is owned by Fortis.
+The "FortisBC" trademark is owned by Fortis.
+Fortis has licensed use of the trademark to FHI which has sublicensed use of the trademark to the Corporation.
 The Corporation owns the trademark "PowerSense", which has been used in the promotion by the Corporation of energy efficiency and energy awareness programs.